sparkflows/sparkflows-docs/docs/mlops/user-guide/online-model-serving.rst

    * Navigate to the **Models page** and select **Deploy Model** from the **Actions** menu.

    * A dialog box will appear for user inputs, as shown below.
-Once you provide the required information, click the **OK** to deploy the model to Kubeflow.
+Once you provide the required information, click the **OK** button to deploy the model to Kubeflow.

      .. figure:: ../../_assets/mlops/kubeflow/kubeflow-deployment-details.png
         :alt: MLOps Kubeflow